oracle/graal/docs/reference-manual/native-image/contribute/ErrorMessageGuide.md

 This message relies on the internal slang (correct image building task) and does not directly and concisely explain to the user how to fix the error.

-The `UserError.abort` method will interrupt compilation with a `UserException` causing the image generator to exit.
+The `UserError.abort` method will interrupt compilation with a `UserException` causing the `native image` generator to exit.
 To assure consistent error reporting throughout the project, this exception must be handled only once and must not be ignored anywhere in the project.

 ## How to Report Errors to Native Image Developers